ionic-team/ionic-docs/docs/api/toast.md

 ### Screen Readers

-`ion-toast` has `aria-live="polite"` and `aria-atomic="true"` set by default.
+`ion-toast` has `role="status"` and `aria-live="polite"` set on the inner `.toast-content` element.
+This causes screen readers to only announce the toast message and header.
+Buttons and icons will not be announced.

 `aria-live` causes screen readers to announce the content of the toast when it is updated.
 However, since the attribute is set to `'polite'`, screen readers generally do not interrupt the current task.
-Developers can customize this behavior by using the `htmlAttributes` property to set `aria-live` to `'assertive'`.
-This will cause screen readers to immediately notify the user when a toast is updated, potentially interrupting any previous updates.

-`aria-atomic="true"` is set to ensure that the entire toast is announced as a single unit.
-This is useful when dynamically updating the content of the toast as it prevents screen readers from announcing only the content that has changed.
+Since toasts are intended to be subtle notification, `aria-live` should never be set to `"assertive"`.
+If developers need to interrupt the user with an important message, we recommend using an [alert](./alert).

 ### Tips

 While this is not a complete list, here are some guidelines to follow when using toasts.

 * Do not require user interaction to dismiss toasts.
 For example, having a "Dismiss" button in the toast is fine, but the toast should also automatically dismiss on its own after a timeout period.
-If you need user interaction for a notification, consider using [ion-alert](./alert) instead.
+If you need user interaction for a notification, consider using an [alert](./alert) instead.

-* Avoid opening multiple toasts in quick succession.
-If `aria-live` is set to `'assertive'`, screen readers may interrupt the reading of the current task to announce the new toast, causing the context of the previous toast to be lost.

 * For toasts with long messages, consider adjusting the `duration` property to allow users enough time to read the content of the toast.